William Speer (minister)

 William Speer (1822–1904) was an American pioneer Presbyterian missionary and author.
-He was missionary to the Chinese in Canton (1847–1850), where he helped establish the first Presbytery in Canton, and to the Chinese in California (1852–1857), where he founded the first Chinese Protestant church outside of China and became a strong advocate for the Chinese in California.
+He was initially a medical missionary to the Chinese in Canton (1847–1850), where he helped establish the first Presbytery in Canton.
+He was then sent to minister to the Chinese in San Francisco (1852–1857), where he founded the first Chinese Protestant church outside of China and became a strong advocate for the Chinese in California.
 Later (1865–1876) he served in Pennsylvania as the Secretary of the Presbyterian Board of Education.

-Missionary to the Chinese in Canton and in California
+Missionary to the Chinese in Canton

 After three years of medical studies and after being licensed to preach in 1846, Speer was sent by the Presbyterian Board of Foreign Missions as a medical missionary to establish a mission in Canton (now Guangzhou) in the Pearl River Delta in southern China, where he served from the end of 1846 to the end of 1849.
 Describing his new surroundings in the Pearl River Delta, he later wrote: "Towns embowered in bamboo, a species of banyan and other trees meet the eye on every hand.
 The level portion of the soil is cultivated as only the Chinese know how to do in order to obtain the utmost possible returns from Nature.
 The view appears like a great garden bounded by ranges of hills.
 The narrow streets of the towns are densely crowded with men following every trade and means of procuring a subsistence which the necessities of human nature can suggest."

 Learning the Cantonese language, Speer (phoneticized in Cantonese: 施比爾) worked alongside Dr. Peter Parker at the Canton Hospital.
 He also helped organize the first Presbytery in Canton in February 1849, which he commemorated 50 years later.
 Due to ill health, he departed Canton and sailed to the U.S. in 1850.